Frequently Asked Questions

 The School supports representative team pathways by notifying students of upcoming trials via email.
 Emails may target specific age groups/year groups depending on the team parameters.
 Boys wishing to attend the trials must confirm by completing a medical/permission form (contained in the email) and returning the completed forms to the Sport & Activities Office by the directed due date.
 As these are external events, late nominations cannot be accepted.

-Parents can access Darling Downs and Queensland representative dates via the ‘Yearly Calendar’ in the Sport and Activities site
+Parents can access Darling Downs and Queensland representative dates via the DD Sport Events Calendar.

 CAN PARENTS RECEIVE A COPY OF THE TRIAL EMAILS?